Last Modified : September 26th, 2015

 What can I do with the dog shapes for Photoshop ?

 They can be used in commercial work as well as personal work and can be used to create new items that can be in turn used to create items for sale (CU4CU).
 They can be used to create logos, adverts, packaging, scrapbooking, items for sale on zazzle, videos, fashions and much more.
-If you have any questions, please contact us on email@example.com, always happy to answer any questions ?
+If you have any questions, please contact us via our contact page (email, twitter, youtube etc), always happy to answer any questions ?

 Photoshop dog shapes and CC libraries

 If you are using the creative cloud, the latest version includes a powerful new library feature - dynamic libraries.
 You can drag anything (actually not strictly true as it seems I can't save 3D models to the palette) such as type as well as brushes and gradients etc as well as the vectors.
 You can drag them to the palette with styles, you can drag them into the palette with smart filters attached as well as adjustment layers and more.
 Once they are there, and you can place them in different libraries, you can then recall them at any point and place them back into the image (as a new layer).
 You can also then use the resources on other machines as well as on different OS as well as in Illustrator (and I assume at some point they will be accessible in other parts of the Creative Cloud).
 It is a very useful tool and probably will become very central to many peoples' workflow.
 It was introduced with Creative Cloud CC 2014.2

 Please check out our video section on youtube, there are many different videos there about the how to install them, how to use them with the patterns, how to use them to create new resources, blending and combining, how to use them as layers, how to use them as paths, how to use them in renders, export them to Affinity Photo, use them with the CC libraries, use them in different image modes, use them with the camera raw filter, how to export them to other applications and much more.
 You can find more about them via our graphicxtras channel on Youtube